g0t4/course2-swarm-gs/labs/vagrants/README.md

 1. Install `vagrant`
 2. Install `VirtualBox` or another hypervisor
-3. If you don't use `VirutalBox` you'll need to provide the hypervisor to vagrant via - CLI arg: vagrant up **--provider <hypervisor>**
+3. If you don't use `VirtualBox` you'll need to provide the hypervisor to vagrant via - CLI arg: vagrant up **--provider <hypervisor>**
 - env var: `VAGRANT_PROVIDER`

 ## Commands